proxystore/taps/docs/apps/mapreduce.md

 ## Setup

-This workflow does not require any external libraries.
+This application does not require any external libraries.

-Executing the workflow with the Enron dataset requires downloading the maildir folder from https://www.cs.cmu.edu/~enron/.
+Executing the application with the Enron dataset requires downloading the maildir folder from https://www.cs.cmu.edu/~enron/.

 ## Examples